 Photo: @amandaadraper

+Let’s Be Real.
 You can’t see all the gems Ometepe has to offer in three days.
-But if you’re short on time and choose to leave after three days let’s make the last day count.
+But if you’re short on time and only have this time here, let’s make the last day count.

 Photo: @amandaadraper

 After your morning cup, head to Ojo de Agua (A natural spring pool) and soak in crystal clear water with the sounds of nature and views of the jungle.
-This was by far one of my favorite parts of my trip.
+This was by far one of my favourite parts of my trip, and a great way to cool off after a couple of adventure days.
 On your way to the springs, you will see lots of streams and rivers you can jump into for a soak as well.

 The ferry back to the mainland is limited to a few hours a day, so I would recommend going near the port for a chilled morning and a departure around 3 p.m. with an option to stay a bit longer (the last ferry leaves at 5 p.m.)